2015 Monaco GP2 Series round: Feature race

 The weather at the start of the race was sunny and warm with an air temperature of 19 C and a track temperature of 28 C. The race started at 11:10 Central European Summer Time (UTC+02:00) on 22 May.
 Matsushita stalled his car on his starting position because of losing oil pressure, and five other drivers stalled soon after, prompting marshals to push them away from the grid.
 A further delay was caused during the wait for the stalled cars when confusion arose over who started where, and it was later decided to perform another formation lap, shortening the race by one lap.
 Gasly was deemed to have jumped the start and was required to begin from the pit lane.
-When the race started 20 minutes later after one extra lap was removed from the race distance, Maricello made a brisk getaway to move in front of Rossi around the outside for the lead into Sainte Dévote corner.
+When the race started 20 minutes later after one extra lap was removed from the race distance, Maricello on the super soft compound tyres made a brisk getaway to move ahead of Rossi around the outside for the lead into Sainte Dévote corner.
 Further down the field, Amberg damaged his front wing and made a pit stop for repairs at the end of the first lap.
 Pic maintained third position from Vandoorne, while Stanaway moved from 14th to tenth, while King made up three positions over the same distance.
 Maricello held a 2.1 second lead over Rossi by the end of lap one because he had the super soft tyres equipped on his car.
+The first four drivers pulled away from the rest of the field.

 Stoffel Vandoorne (pictured in 2013) won his seventh race of his GP2 Series career.